Balancingrock/SecureSockets/README.md

 OpenSSL is available from [https://openssl.org](https://openssl.org).

 Due to limitations in the interface between Swift and C there is some glue code that must be added to the openSSL libraries.
-Due to limitations in the Swift Package Manager, these functions cannot be added as a seperate library.
+Due to limitations in the Swift Package Manager, these functions cannot be added as a separate library.
 The easiest solution is to put these functions in the openSSL code.

 Note that this glue code means that it is not possible to use an existing build of openSSL, for example from `brew` or `macports`.